iopipe/iopipe-python/README.md

 iopipe = IOpipe(plugins=[LoggerPlugin(enabled=True, redirect_stdout=False)])
 ```

+**Note:** Due to a change to the way the python3.7 runtime configures logging, stdout redirection is disabled for this runtime.
+Use `context.iopipe.log.*` instead.

 By default the logger plugin will log messages to an in-memory buffer.
 If you prefer to log messages to your Lambda function's `/tmp` directory:

 ```python